lindasz9/ai-learning-journey/journal/04-getting-started.md

 I'm back!
 I spent a few days in Paris, but now I'm back on track.
 I may have missed three days, but we're picking up right where we left off.

 ✅ Reinforcement Learning

+A lesson that I've learned: If you think ChatGPT doesn't do exactly what you want, you're just not prompting good enough.